alrichardbollans/spatial-preposition-annotation-tool/README.md

 #### Interface

-* Left click = Select figure or preposition
+* Left click = Select figure
 * Right click= Select ground
 * Arrow keys = Move around
 * Mouse movement = Look around
+* Normal keyboard interface for typing descriptions.
+Enter Key confirms the input.
+* Space Bar selects a new preposition (in tasks where the preposition is given)
+* DEL key deselects everything and reselects highlighted objects

 Currently there are five modes for annotating

 #### Standard Task

-The standard task allows the user free reign to select figure and ground objects and a suitable preposition.
+The standard task allows the user free reign to select figure and ground objects and give a suitable preposition.

 #### Preposition Selection

-In the preposition selection task two objects in the scene are selected at random and the user is asked to select appropriate an appropriate preposition relating the two (Red highlighting denotes the *figure* and blue denotes the *ground*).
-If the user doesn't deem appropriate any of the given prepositions they can select 'Cancel' to change the objects.
+In the preposition selection task two objects in the scene are selected at random and the user is asked to give an appropriate preposition relating the two (Red highlighting denotes the *figure* and blue denotes the *ground*).
+If the user doesn't deem appropriate any of the given prepositions they can press DEL to change the objects and the preposition.

 #### Figure & Ground Selection

-In this task, one of the prepositions is highlighted and users can select figure and ground combinations which fit the preposition.
-Clicking 'Cancel' changes the preposition.
+In this task, a preposition is given and users can select figure and ground combinations which fit the preposition.
+Pressing Space Bar changes the preposition.

 #### Figure Selection
-In this task, one of the prepositions is highlighted as well as a ground object and users can select figure objects which fit this pair.
-Clicking 'Cancel' changes the preposition and ground.
+In this task, a preposition is given as well as a highlighted ground object and users can select figure objects which fit this pair.
+Pressing Space Bar changes the preposition.
+Pressing DEL changes the preposition and ground.
 #### Ground Selection
-In this task, one of the prepositions is highlighted as well as a figure object and users can select ground objects which fit this pair.
-Clicking 'Cancel' changes the preposition and figure.
+In this task, a preposition is given as well as a highlighted figure object and users can select ground objects which fit this pair.
+Pressing Space Bar changes the preposition.
+Pressing DEL changes the preposition and figure.

 ### Continuing Developments

 * Adding additional tasks
-* TextUI/Improving preposition selection.
-(Currently adding a textUI and will be completed very soon!)
+* Minor tweaks to the UI
 * Detailed property extraction
 * Improving game running efficiency